sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * [Seattle Space Needle](http://www.spaceneedle.com/home/) - Local tourist attraction.
 Great to visit once or twice, but can get old quickly if you're around for a while.
 * [Pike Place Market](http://www.pikeplacemarket.org/) - Local farmer's market near the water.
 Great location, decent prices, awesome atmosphere.
 Fresh seafood every day!
 * [Experience Music Project (EMP)](http://www.empmuseum.org/) - Awesome for music buffs, plenty of interactive exhibits.
+* [Gas Works Park](http://www.seattle.gov/parks/park_detail.asp?id=293) - Great view of the Seattle skyline, as well as the beautiful Lake Union.
+* [Pacific Science Center](https://www.pacificsciencecenter.org/) - On the ASTC list of reciprocity - if you have a membership with this museum or any other one on the list, you can get admission here for free!
+* [Seattle Aquarium](http://www.seattleaquarium.org/) - Opened in 1977, this is the ninth largest aquarium in the US by attendance and the top five paid visitor attraction in the Puget Sound region.

 #### Surrounding Area
 * Redmond (where Microsoft is) and Bellevue (where other parts of Microsoft are) are the "satellite cities" of Seattle.
-  There isn't much to do here, since usually people with families and older (retired) folk tend to reside around here.
+ * There isn't much to do here, since usually people with families and older (retired) folk tend to reside around here.
  This unfortunately means that everything closes really early (before 10pm), and there is not a great many things to do at night.
  Most people who work at Microsoft that want to do things will travel into Seattle somehow (usually public transit - driving is hell on the 520) to have fun.
+* [Mount Rainier](http://www.nps.gov/mora/index.htm) - Great place to go hiking around and on, however during the winter it can get difficult to drive around.
+* [Stevens Pass](https://www.stevenspass.com/site) - Great skiing and snowboarding location, for both beginners and experienced folks. (small-ish mountain, little variety in slopes)
+* [Snoqualmie Pass](http://www.summitatsnoqualmie.com/) - Another great place to ski and snowboard, only an hour drive away from Bellevue!
+* [Mount Baker](http://www.mtbaker.us/) - Closer to Bellingham (a bit further of a drive), another great place to ski and snowboard.
+* [Mercer Island](https://www.mercergov.org/) - Fantastic area for outdoorsy peopl

 #### Getting Around
 * If you're going to and from Redmond / Bellevue from Seattle, it's probably best to take public transit.
 Ridesharing apps like Uber or Lyft will cost upwards of $15 per ride, where public transit would cost around $5.